46% of businesses plan to increase their content marketing spending — can your content strategy compete for new online leads?

 A topic-focused content calendar saves on time and cost.
 Instead of creating one post per keyword, you can target topics that have the potential to rank for multiple keywords.

-Our team leverages Clearscope as a powerful tool to help ensure our content best-serves the consumer and also has the greatest potential in rankings.
+Our team leverages Clearscope as a powerful tool to help ensure our content best serves the consumer and also has the greatest ranking potential.

 Be sure to establish a consistent voice within your area of expertise.
 This helps build your brand reputation and consumer trust over time.
 For best results, it’s important that your content:

-As you’re developing content, organic and manual link acquisition will be key drivers of organic traffic.
+As you develop content, organic and manual link acquisition will be key drivers of organic traffic.
 Here’s how you can plan ahead and think strategically about that process.

 4. Identify Your Link Building Strategy

 You’re likely aware that links are an important part of SEO and page rankings.
-Google views these as a “stamp of authority” for a website, so we want to acquire quality links organically or through manual outreach.
+Google views these as a “stamp of authority” for a website, so we want to acquire quality links organically or through digital PR.

 Organic links: